Fe-doped carbon dots as dual-mode T1/T2 nano-contrast agents for ultra-high field MRI

 Abstract

-Carbon Dots (CDs) doped with iron are valuable nano-contrast agents (nCAs) for Magnetic Resonance Imaging (MRI), owing to their optimal compatibility, stability and interesting relaxivity, even at ultra-high field (UHF-MRI, ≥ 7 T).
-Moreover, they represent suitable alternatives to the Gd based contrast agents, frequently associated to moderate toxicity.
+Carbon dots (CDs) doped with iron are valuable nano-contrast agents (nCAs) for magnetic resonance imaging (MRI) owing to their optimal compatibility, stability and interesting relaxivity, even at ultra-high fields (UHF-MRI, ≥7 T).
+Moreover, they represent suitable alternatives to Gd-based contrast agents frequently associated with moderate toxicity.
 Notably, UHF-MRI offers enhanced spatial resolution and improved signal-to-noise ratios, challenging some limitations encountered for standard MRI of vascular tissues, brain or applications demanding high sensitivity.
-The design of nCAs for UHF-MRI is not straightforward, due to their tendency to show predominant T2-character at high fields, hence leading to image darkening and resolution loss.
-For this reason, we propose novel Fe-doped CDs (Fe@CDs) working as dual mode T1/T2 nCAs at UHF-MRI: as grounding concept, our synthesis were supported by stringent purification, a practice extremely overlooked in the CD field.
-Pure Fe@CDs (Fe content 3.7 %) were isolated from fluorescent molecular-like subproducts and uncoordinated metals by size exclusion chromatography (SEC-HPLC): the particles showed good dimensional homogeneity (AFM = 5.0 ± 2.2 nm; TEM = 4.0 ± 1.3 nm), with blue centered and the typical wavelength-dependent fluorescence.
-The structure of Fe@CDs was enriched in carboxylic moieties, enabling stable coordination of iron (in mixed +2/+3 oxidation state) and optimal in vitro safety was observed on A549 cell line, at the highest concentration investigated (500 mg/mL).
-Fe@CDs presented low r2/r1 ratios at UHF-MRI, behaving as T1/T2 dual-mode probes (r2/r1@7 T = 2.78 and r2/r1@11.7 T = 3.23): notably, the magnetic properties remained almost unaltered for 8 days, in water and cellular medium.
-Our results provide a combined and wide approach for synthetizing artifact-free Fe-doped CDs with potentialities in advanced UHF-MRI technique.
+The design of nCAs for UHF-MRI is not straightforward due to their tendency to show predominant T2-character at high fields, hence leading to image darkening and resolution loss.
+For this reason, we propose novel Fe-doped CDs (Fe@CDs) working as dual mode T1/T2 nCAs for UHF-MRI; as a grounding concept, our synthesis was supported by stringent purification, a practice extremely overlooked in the CD field.
+Pure Fe@CDs (Fe content 3.7%) were isolated from fluorescent molecular-like subproducts and uncoordinated metals by size exclusion chromatography (SEC-HPLC); the particles showed good dimensional homogeneity (AFM = 5.0 ± 2.2 nm; TEM = 4.0 ± 1.3 nm), with blue centered and typical wavelength-dependent fluorescence.
+The structure of Fe@CDs was enriched in carboxylic moieties, enabling stable coordination of iron (in a mixed +2/+3 oxidation state), and optimal in vitro safety was observed on A549 cell line at the highest concentration investigated (500 mg mL−1).
+Fe@CDs presented low r2/r1 ratios at high fields, behaving as T1/T2 dual-mode probes (r2/r1@7 T = 2.78 and r2/r1@11.7 T = 3.23); notably, the magnetic properties remained almost unaltered for 8 days in water and cellular medium.
+Our results provide a combined and wide approach for synthesizing artifact-free Fe-doped CDs with potential in advanced UHF-MRI techniques.

 Supplementary files